LogeshVel/golang_server_python_client_protobuf/README.md

       go run main.go
     ```

   - Now, the HTTP server is up and running in the **localhost:8090**.
-This URL have been provided to the Python Client file.
+This URL has been provided to the Python Client file.
 To run the client, navigate to the _http_client_ folder and execute

     ```
       python client.py